 Dear Mother Nature,

 I know you do what you need to, and you have this checklist to follow, and these bugs and critters are showing up in my Pennsylvania home because it’s getting cooler, but can you send them elsewhere?
-I just want to relax, write, and drink my wine away from rodents, bees, stink bugs, and fruit flies.
+I just want to relax, write, and drink my seltzer away from rodents, bees, stink bugs, and fruit flies.
 Is that too much to ask?

 Could you let your little friends know that I have no vacancy for one more living creature.
 Perhaps, you could see if my neighbors have room.